 Following attacks by armed groups, Saleye and her family fled and took refuge in the village of Mangaïzé, in the South-West of Niger.
 Many women like her are the sole carers for their families, as their men cannot return because of insecurity.
 Saleye sells water cans to earn an income.
 Sometimes she collects leftover crusts to cook for her children.
 Photo: Tagaza Djibo/Oxfam

 The worst economic crisis in decades: Covid-19 is pushing millions into poverty

 Despite relatively low levels of infections and deaths, West Africa has not been spared the economic fallout from the pandemic.
 The immediate impact was staggering and widespread, with a loss in GDP estimated at $48.7 billion and a loss of working hours equivalent to 7 million jobs in 2020.
 Surveys from eight countries showing that more than 60% of citizens reported losing income or work due to Covid-19.

 The pandemic has exposed how woefully unprepared West Africa was, despite its earlier experience of Ebola.
 When Covid-19 hit, most of West African citizens had inadequate access to healthcare and lacked social protection and labour rights to cope with the pandemic.
 As of September 2021, less than 4% of them have been fully vaccinated.

 Yet, while the majority have been battered by the effects of the pandemic, the story is quite different for the region’s wealthiest people who have dramatically increased their fortunes.

 Let's look at the numbers

-Without radically increasing their commitment to reduce inequality, this crisis is likely to worsen.
+The combination of budget cuts, rising debt and a slow recovery due to global vaccine inequity risks bringing the West Africa inequality crisis to new heights.
 It’s time for West African governments to act decisively.
 Unless they significantly close the gap between the richest and the rest, ending extreme poverty will remain a dream.